Piercing the Solstice

 Saturday Night at the Big Y

-And some years later I was in a movie theater when suddenly I smelled smoke.
-We were told to evacuate and we all hurried out post-haste.
-And more than once at Jane Addams High School in the Bronx where I taught for many years the principal ordered the building evacuated after a bomb threat .
-(For more about Jane Addams see The Diary of a Young GirlMagazines for the PrincipalThe Parking Lot Seniority List, and Educator of the Year; Remembering Milton)
+And more than once at Jane Addams High School in the Bronx where I worked for many years, the principal ordered the building evacuated after a bomb threat .
+(For more about Jane Addams see The Diary of a Young GirlMagazines for the PrincipalThe Parking Lot Seniority List, and Educator of the Year – Remembering Milton)

-Then incredibly in 2012 when Hurricane Sandy made landfall in New York, we were ordered to leave our apartment building after the basement was flooded knocking out the gas and electricity.
+Then in 2012 when Hurricane Sandy made landfall in New York, we were ordered to leave our apartment building after the basement was flooded knocking out the gas and electricity.
 (See Cooking with Gas)

 And recently I was ordered to evacuate a building once again.